 Anna's demonstrated commitment to gender issues in higher education is evident in her career history, volunteerism, and research.
 She is also trained in crisis response.

-Anna received her B.A. in Communication Studies from Virginia Tech, her M.A. in Sociology from California State University, Humboldt, and her Ph.D. in Sociology with a Graduate Certificate in Women's Studies from Virginia Tech.
+She received her B.A. in Communication Studies from Virginia Tech, her M.A. in Sociology from Humboldt State University (California), and her Ph.D. in Sociology with a Graduate Certificate in Women's Studies from Virginia Tech.

 Special Projects Coordinator